-- A) Applicant must provide a copy of his/her U.S. High School Diploma, GED, California State Proficiency Test or its equivalent.
-Admissions Test: Currently, PIB uses the WONDERLIC VS-I/QS-1 (Passing score VS-1 section of 200 or higher and QS-1 section of 210 or higher) Also the WONDERLIC SLE#4 (Passing score of 15 or higher) to determine the student's ability to be trained in the courses offered by PIB.
-The admissions personnel will provide applicants with additional information as to how to arrange for the test.
-Students must take and pass the test before being admitted in school by signing the enrollment contract and before the first day of class. - B) Have evidence of completion of home schooling that state law treats as a home or private school.
-If the state issues a credential for home schooling, maintain this credential - C) Students lacking the High School Diploma or its equivalent, must be at least 18 years old (compulsory school attendance in California), must have completed the 10th grade education level or its equivalent as required by the California State Board of Barbering and Cosmetology.
-Students admitted under these criteria, will be required to pass one of the Ability-to-Benefit tests approved by the US Department of Education administered by an independent proctor.
+- B) Have evidence of completion of home schooling that state law treats as a home or private school.
+If the state issues a credential for home schooling, maintain this credential. - C) Students lacking the High School Diploma or its equivalent, must be at least 18 years old (compulsory school attendance in California), must have completed the 10th grade education level or its equivalent as required by the California State Board of Barbering and Cosmetology.
+Students admitted under these criteria will be required to pass one of the Ability-to-Benefit tests approved by the US Department of Education administered by an independent proctor.
+If an ATB exam is not available PIB will admit students using the 225 hour method to determine the students ATB.
 Currently, PIB uses the WONDERLIC VS-I/QS-1 (Passing score VS-1 section of 200 or higher and QS-1 section of 210 or higher) Also the WONDERLIC SLE#4 (Passing score of 15 or higher).
 These tests are also used to determine the student's ability to be trained in the courses offered by PIB.
 Students subject to these criteria are referred to students admitted under the Ability-to-Benefit criteria guidelines.
 The admissions personnel will provide applicants with additional information as to how to arrange for the Ability-to-Benefit test.
 All Ability-to-Benefit students must take and pass the test prior to being admitted in school by signing the enrollment contract and prior to the first day of class.
-Students admitted under the ATB procedures, are encouraged to obtain a GED certificate equivalent to a High School level of education by contacting the El Monte/Rosemead Adult School at 10807 Ramona Blvd., El Monte, CA 91731 or call (626) 258-5800. - D) Have evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a high school diploma. - E) The school does not recruit students already attending or admitted to another school offering a similar program of study.
+Students admitted under the ATB procedures are encouraged to obtain a GED certificate equivalent to a High School level of education by contacting the El Monte/Rosemead Adult School at 10807 Ramona Blvd., El Monte, CA 91731 or call (626) 258-5800. - D) Have evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma. - E) The school does not recruit students already attending or admitted to another school offering a similar program of study.